MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Lead qualification** is the process of determining whether a lead has the potential to become a customer, based on such factors as level of interest, budget, and purchasing authority.

 - **Opportunity management** is the practice of guiding and nurturing qualified leads through the sales process, with the goal of converting them to customers by addressing their needs, concerns, and objections.

+### Lead conversion

+The act of transitioning a qualified lead into a sales pipeline opportunity.

+### Lead enrichment

+The process of augmenting lead records with additional data from various sources.

+### Lead nurturing

+Ongoing communication with leads to develop awareness and interest over time.

+### Lead score

+A numeric rating assigned to a lead to indicate sales-readiness based on engagement, profile fit, and so on.

 ### Lease contracts